Justified & Ancient: Origins

-The words and music of "Justified & Ancient" feature several times in the work of the KLF and the JAMs, including their first album and their last full-release single.
+The words and music of "Justified & Ancient" appear several times in the work of the KLF and the JAMs, including their first album and their last full-release single.

 The melody and one repeated lyrical verse of the song first appeared as part of "Hey Hey We Are Not the Monkees" from the JAMs' debut album, 1987: What the Fuck Is Going On?.
 All of the album's most prominent characteristics are notably absent in this part of "Hey Hey...", which has female vocals (as opposed to the rapping of the JAMs' Scottish co-founder Bill Drummond), inoffensive lyrics, and it is free from plagiarised samples of other artists' recordings.
 Also in contrast, "Hey Hey" itself begins with a minute's worth of typical human sexual intercourse noises, arranged as a rhythm.
 It progresses into a cryptic and bleak spoken verse from Drummond and descends into a cacophony of samples from "The Monkees Theme".
 An abrupt cut takes the track into the gentle "Justified & Ancient" vocal line, which is syncopated similarly to African music and is at first a cappella.

-In 1990, the recording re-appeared on The KLF's ambient album, Chill Out, in a part of the composition titled "Justified & Ancient Seems a Long Time Ago".
+In 1990, the recording re-appeared on the KLF's ambient album, Chill Out, in a part of the composition titled "Justified & Ancient Seems a Long Time Ago".
 This time the song provides a complement rather than a contrast to the mood of the album, which is passive and contains various authentic ethnic sounds.

 In March 1991, a full song called "Justified & Ancient" appeared on the KLF's album The White Room.
 Sung by Black Steel, the song begins and ends the album.
 This version retains the lyrics and melody, adds an additional verse, and full song structure and instrumentation is present, in an arrangement akin to a lullaby.
 Where the song starts the album, it is interrupted at the point "...they're coming through" by urgent "Mu Mu!" samples and blazing machine guns that open the house track "What Time Is Love?".
 At the end of the mellower second half of the album, the song is presented in its entirety.